Be Smart to Stay Safe: Harnessing Technology for Safer and More Efficient Buildings

 The installed base of digital twin deployments is expected to increase from a scattering of pilots showcasing limited capabilities to more than 500 cities by 2025 driven by urban use cases across vertical markets.
 According to various Tech researchers, their widespread deployment as multi-purpose urban decision and management tools is now ‘imminent’.

-Key factors behind the growth include COVID-19 requirements in terms of achieving increased resilience levels and optimized asset and demand-response resource management.
+Key factors behind the growth include COVID-19 requirements in terms of achieving increased resilience levels and optimised asset and demand-response resource management.

 The digital twin ecosystem system activity is growing quickly with more suppliers announcing more deployments in more cities.
 Since the first urban digital twins’ deployments in cities like Singapore only three years ago, feature sets are rapidly expanding to enable a much wider range of application areas, as per the following: